hunter-yeago/Archive-Study-Decks/README.md

 ### Responsiveness

-This site has **zero** media queries.
-Rather than rely on several of them for responsiveness, I used other SCSS techniques such as rem/em units as well as scaling functions like clamp() and min() on text sizes and widths so that the site is automatically responsive.
+This site uses **zero** media queries.
+Instead, I used other SCSS techniques such as rem units and functions like clamp() and min() to give the the site natural responsiveness.

-This is the Responiveness without media queries
+Responsiveness without media queries:
 <img src="https://github.com/hyradar/StudyDecks/blob/main/ReadMeImages/studydecksreponsivedesign.gif" alt="Gif of Study Decks Live Demo" width="90vw"/>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Lessons Learned:

-A big part of what I tried to implement into this project is writing cleaner code.
-I had read Clean Code by Robert Martin, and decided to implement some of his ideas into this project.
-I also learned how to implement the Observer Pattern with MVC, how to utilize Web APIs to increase functionality of things like Form Validation, as well as new techniques to reduce repetitive code, such as the use of mixins in SCSS.
+This project I implemented techniques to write cleaner code I learned from "Clean Code" by Robert Martin.
+I also implemented the Observer Pattern for the first time within a Model-View-Controller framework.
+Finally, I utilized WebStorage and From Data APIs as well as the data-fns external library to add more complexity to the application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>